Prototype: Moneyer Q. Minucius Ter. M.F.

 This piece: Pansa 9

-British Claudian AES and earlier AE imitations of Augustus, Agrippa, etc.
+British Claudian AE and earlier AE imitations of Augustus, Agrippa, etc.

 This piece: Claudius as